smithmicro/bamboo-ci-health/README.md

 ## Getting Started

-Create a local Bamboo-PostgreSQL deployment using Docker:
+Create a local Bamboo-PostgreSQL deployment using Docker (version 20.10 or newer):

     cp -v .env-template .env
     vi .env  # Fill out with your own license and secrets, don't track it in Git.